 The Power Behind the Punch

-150 Regiment Royal Logistic Corps, part of 102 Logistic Brigade, is a British Army Reserve Transport Regiment, based across Yorkshire and the North East.
+150 Regiment Royal Logistic Corps, part of 102 Operational Sustainment Brigade, is a British Army Reserve Transport Regiment, based across Yorkshire and the North East.
 The Regiment supports its Regular counterparts by moving essential supplies and equipment to ensure the British Army has all it needs to do its job.

 - 523 Headquarters Squadron, Hull